equinor/subscript/docs/scripts/casegen_upcars.rst

 in complex carbonate reservoirs) project.

 Output from casegen_upcars is in the form of Eclipse simulation models.
-These models can be run to investigate impact of changing geological properties on fluid flow.
+These models can be run to investigate the impact of changing geological properties on fluid flow.

-The script can generate various types of grid structure (tilting, dome, and hull) amd throws.
+The script can generate various types of grid structures (tilting, dome, and hull) and throws.
 The input file is in yaml format.

 .. figure:: images/casegen_upcars_geometry.png
    :align: center